A different World War and Cold War history tour exploring nearly forgotten marks of 20th century conflict in suburban London

 Farewell Point : Battle of Britain Bunker, Wren Ave, Uxbridge UB10 0BE

 Please Note : The tour includes a 15 minute trek in the woods, several steep steps, and uneven and muddy terrain.
 Guests with very young children, or mobility difficulties are welcome, but may not be able to visit some of the stops, or may be requested to follow alternative arrangements for certain locations : please contact me for further information.
-There will be two opportunities for a break where snacks, drinks and WC facilities are available.
+There will be an opportunitiy for a break at the Battle of Britain Bunker where snacks, drinks and WC facilities are available.
+It is important to understand and accept the fact that access to some of the sites in this tour is subject to changes in accessibility status.
+In case it is not possible to access any of the sites advertised on the day of the walk, a relevant alternative site will be offered instead.